Wildfire Updates and Resources in the Willamette Valley

 Between 1865 and 1939, the Santiam Wagon Road shuttled livestock, freight, and people between the Willamette Valley and Central Oregon.
 Today, portions of the historic road have been preserved for public use — and Cascade Volunteers is working to clean, clear, and rehab additional sections for hikers and mountain bikers.

 The most-visited trail in the Willamette National Forest is the section of McKenzie River National Recreation Trail that heads to Tamolitch Falls (Blue Pool).
-The trail has suffered from overuse and conflicts between users in recent years — so in 2024, Cascade Volunteers will help install a larger parking lot, improve safety features, and create a portion of trail that separates hikers from mountain bikers
+The trail has suffered from overuse and conflicts between users in recent years — so in 2025, Cascade Volunteers will help build a new bridge, improve safety features, and create a portion of trail that separates hikers from mountain bikers.

 Are you excited to survey trails for invasive weeds, build bridges on well-loved trails, plant trees, and help visitors have the best time possible?